joric/oneliners/README.md

 ```

-Bisect implementation for reference (you HAVE to read and learn this):
+Bisect implementation for reference (you HAVE to read this to know how predicates work):

 * https://github.com/python/cpython/blob/main/Lib/bisect.py